-The Asbestos Safety and Eradication Agency has been established to provide a national focus on asbestos issues which go beyond workplace safety to encompass environmental and public health issues.
+The Asbestos Safety and Eradication Agency was established to provide a national focus on asbestos issues which go beyond workplace safety to encompass environmental and public health issues.

 - reviewing and amending NSP as required